 John Yung, B.S. email@example.com

 John received his Bachelor of Science from Oregon State University in 2021, where he studied Biology with a focus in Genetics.
-During his time at OSU he researched the chemical signaling and molecular mechanisms that occur when plants are infected by bacterial pathogens.
-In the Mandel Lab John assists with the maintenance of mouse colonies, which model the neurodevelopmental disorder Rett Syndrome through mutations in the gene Mecp2.
-He also helps in cloning reagents useful in repairing human Mecp2 mutations.
-Outside of the lab John enjoys exploring nature via backpacking, mountain biking, and white water rafting.
+During his time at OSU he investigated the chemical signaling and molecular mechanisms that occur when plants are infected by bacterial pathogens.
+In the Mandel Lab, John researches the use of site-directed RNA editing therapy to alleviate the symptoms of Rett Syndrome, a neurodevelopmental disorder caused by mutations in Mecp2, in mice.
+He is interested in optimizing RNA editing to repair the human MECP2 mutations that cause Rett Syndrome.
+Outside of the lab John enjoys exploring nature via backpacking, mountain biking, and white-water rafting.